bemanproject/task/docs/P3796-task-issues.md

 is used to get the stop token or, probably in the comment case, the stop token is obtained from the upstream receiver's environment by querying `get_stop_token`.
-The rewording for the previous concern should also address this concerna.
+The rewording for the previous concern should also address this concern.

-## Miscelleaneous Concerns
+## Miscellaneous Concerns

 The remaining concerns aren't as coupled to other concerns and discussed separately.